Who is the owner and copyright holder of the MINI International Neuropsychiatric Interview?

 To calculate training costs please download our Training Form or contact Jennifer M. Giddens at training@harmresearch.org

 We can provide subtitles or voice over for the training video(s) in different languages.
 We can also have the quiz(es) and the guide(s) for enrolling in training translated.
 If you want the quiz in any languages other than English, we will need to set-up a copy of the training in this specific language.
 The set-up fee will apply for each language that you want the training set-up in.
-For more information please contact Jennifer M. Giddens at training@harmresearch.org
+For more information please review our Training Form or contact Jennifer M. Giddens at training@harmresearch.org

 Dr. Sheehan only provides consultation, guidance on regulatory agency questions, and training to those who license the MINI / MINI Kid or scales directly from him.
 Contact Dr. Sheehan at davidVsheehan@gmail.com for additional information.